 Despite all of the available information on prevention, it appears sexually transmitted diseases (STDs) are still alive and well.

-The annual report from the Centers for Disease Control and Prevention (CDC) shows that the rates of gonorrhea, syphilis, and chlamydia — the three most commonly reported STDs in the United States— reached record highs between 2014 and 2015.
+The annual from the Centers for Disease Control and Prevention (CDC) shows that the rates of gonorrhea, syphilis, and chlamydia — the three most commonly reported STDs in the United States— reached record highs between 2014 and 2015.

 The CDC reported more than 1.5 million chlamydia cases, nearly 400,000 gonorrhea cases, and nearly 24,000 cases on primary and secondary syphilis during that year.